Navdeep Singh (lawyer): Other work

 As reported in the media, he was also a part of the historic “Yale Draft” attended by judges, jurists and representatives of the United Nations to improve upon the ‘UN Draft Principles governing the Administration of Justice through Military Tribunals’ at the Yale University.

 He has been associated with other efforts initiated in the Yale Law School for global reform in military justice and military law.

+He was on the Drafting Committee for the Stellenbosch Draft (Commonwealth Military Justice Principles), 2023 along with another Indian lawyer, Aishwarya Bhati, currently Additional Solicitor General of India.